-- 1) Windows compatible PC with available COM port. - 2) LoggerNet 3.4.1 or later installed on PC.
+- 1) Windows compatible PC with available COM port - 2) LoggerNet 3.4.1 or later installed on PC.

 The datalogger's voice code is created along with the measurement program using the CRBasic editor.
-Finish and debug the voice portion of the program before adding the measurement code.
+It is recommended to finish and debug the voice portion of the program first, and then add the measurement code.

-The example CR1000 voice callback/callin program supports the following functions:
+The example CR1000 voice callback/callin program that follows supports the following functions:

 - Voice callin

 - Voice callback

 - Auto-disconnect

-- Auto-redial
+- Auto redial

 - Alarm reset

-The following steps show how to build a station to demonstrate the example voice callback/callin program.
+The following steps show how to build a station to demo the example voice callback/callin program.
 The voice station can further serve to test/debug a custom voice program and merge it with an application program.